 It is very important that the data matches the data type of the variable.
 If the data does not match the data type then a type mismatch occurs.

-This tutorial will cover getting user input.
+This tutorial will show how to get user input.

-If statements are used to check conditions in the program.
+If statements are used to check conditions in the program

 Select-Case statements work like If statements.
 The difference is that the Select-Case statement can make the code simpler to read and work with than If statements.